czhaoca/tech-hardware-reference/samsung/a9+/uninstalled_apps.md

      adb shell pm uninstall --user 0 com.sec.android.app.sbrowser
      ```

-... (more apps can be added as needed)

 ## Notes
 - Use the appropriate ADB commands to either **disable** or **uninstall** apps depending on your preference.